By Jane Recker

 By and far the most enjoyable part of the show comes at the very end when the audience gets to watch the family go through the trials and terrors of watching the World Series without knowing the outcome.
 When the final out is finally made the audience – many of them decked in the garb they wore that night – gets to celebrate along with the family.
 And Pops looking heavenward for his late wife and belting out Harry Caray’s beloved “Hoooooly Cow!,” well, talk about the waterworks.

 For that’s why the night was so magical for Cubs fans.
 The win wasn’t just for them, it was for their spouses, parents, grandparents and other loved ones who were watching on the big screen in the sky.
 It was the years of listening to crackling transistor radios, of crunching Jewel peanuts in the sticky July heat, of being ridiculed almost as much as Mets fans that made that win so indescribably transcendent.
 In that moment, lifetimes of memories and love created by America’s favorite pastime flooded back to everyone flying the W. In Miracle, Cubs fans get to live that night all over again, and everyone else gets a taste of what it felt like on November 2, 2016 to be a fan of the right Chicago baseball team.

-The Royal George Theatre hosts “Miracle” in an open-ended run at at 1641 N Halsted Street, Chicago.
+The Royal George Theatre hosts “Miracle” through September 1 at at 1641 N Halsted Street, Chicago.
 Tickets and more information are available here.